Rise and Fall of Gog and Magog

 As you may know, there is quite an industry in America producing what are sometimes called "Christian apocalyptic novels", all about Christ's Second Coming, the supposed rapture and the end of the world.
 There has been a great deal of interest in these chapters from that quarter in recent years.
 In 1995 Left Behind: A Novel of the Earth's Last Days by Tim LaHaye and Jerry B Jenkins appeared.
 The first in a series of novels, it apparently makes use of these chapters (Ezekiel 38, 39) as does Joel C Rosenberg's 2005 novel The Ezekiel Option.
 Both books have become bestsellers and won awards.
 Rosenberg's work is set in 2014 and tells the story of how Russia becomes a dictatorship and subsequently forms an anti-American alliance with Iran.
 This leads to a nuclear war but there is a divine intervention before the world is destroyed.

 Because the army spoken of here invades from the far north and in some cases because one of the words used sounds a little like the word Russia novelists and others have assumed that Russia must be intended.
-One writer in the nineties hoped that with the fall of communism this would become less common but there is no sign that it has done so.
+One writer in the nineties hoped that with the fall of communism this would become less common but there is no sign that it has.

 These are chapters that are certainly not easy to understand but we are unlikely to find answers to our questions in American pulp fiction whether designed for the Christian market or any other.
 The chapters are a little like the Book of Revelation, where the highly figurative language used tempts some people to speculate.
 In fact there is also a reference to Gog and Magog in Revelation – in Chapter 20, one of the most difficult chapters in the book.
 In Revelation 20:7-10 we read